-Public power utilities are governed and regulated by the city council or county commissioners or an independent utility board whose members may be elected or appointed by local officials.
+Public power utilities are governed and regulated by the city council or county commissioners, or an independent utility board whose members may be elected or appointed by local officials.
 This means customers have more say in the policies and practices of the electric utility.

-Citizens participate in the governance of the utility at the ballot box and through participating in city council and utility board meetings, public hearings, citizen advisory committees and other public forums.
-Utility business is conducted in the open, subject to open meetings, public records laws and local scrutiny.
+Citizens participate in the governance of the utility at the ballot box, and through participating in city council and utility board meetings, public hearings, citizen advisory committees, and other public forums.
+Utility business is conducted in the open, subject to open meetings, public records laws, and local scrutiny.
 Citizens have access to planning alternatives, cost estimates, performance and other reports.
 Customers know how and why decisions are made.

-When citizens have concerns, they can call their elected officials; in many public power towns, customers can simply speak directly to the utility's general manager.
-If a citizen disapproves of the way the utility is run, he can vote the elected officials out of office-or she can run for office to take on a more direct role in the utility's future.
+When citizens have concerns, they can call their elected officials; in many public power towns, customers can simply speak directly to the general manager of the utility.
+If a citizen disapproves of the way the utility is being run, he can vote the elected officials out of office-or she can run for office herself to take on a more direct role in the future of the utility.